launchquickly/terraform/docs/README.md

 - directories
 - workspaces

+**Directory** separated environments are pretty much what you would imagnine.
+They shrink the blast-radius of your Terraform runs having separate state in each envs directory.
+This does mean that there is a reliance on a level of duplication in code across environment directories.
+This can however be useful where environments need to differ but also opens up the risk of drift between environments.
+Using modules to encapsulate changes should be considered to combat drift.

-Workspace separated environments use the same Terraform code but different state files, which is useful if you want the environments to stay as similar to each other as possible.
+**Workspace** separated environments use the same Terraform code but different state files, which is useful if you want the environments to stay as similar to each other as possible.
 For each environment you will need:
 - a named workspace, e.g. dev, prod, etc
 - a named varibales.tf file, e.g. dev.tf, prod.tf etc
 You can then use the commands similar to the below to work on and apply changes to specific enviroments: